rachaelfinch/rachaelfinch.GitHub.io/SQL Bank Project.md

 5. The total amount originally approved to loan out for these specific projects was over $6 billon, while there is only $1.24 billion left to pay back.
 6. The average service charge rate for all the loans and grants is 0.8143.
 7. The top 5 countries that owe the IDA the most are: Viet Nam, Pakistan, Ethiopia, Bangladesh, and India.

+### Thank You!

+I really enjoyed exploring this financial data using SQL.
+I hope to utilize SQL more down the road ;)

+Feel free to connect with me on LinkedIn or check my portfolio for new data projects!